onyx-platform/onyx/doc/design/proposals/task_routing.md

 don't want the task info in the segments that you send around - however maybe some of the receiving tasks want to know where else the segment was sent?

+#### Filter on the incoming task

+Probably quite difficult to do this right.

 ### Alternative proposal

 Something to do with lifecycle and pipeline extensions that allows the user to